Boeing overtakes Airbus in annual sales race

 "What goes up eventually comes back down," said Airbus sales chief John Leahy, adding that Airbus had won 52 percent of the market over a two-year period.

-In remarks likely to inflame competition with Boeing in the largest segment of the market, Leahy said Airbus aimed to keep "up to 60 percent" of overall orders for the latest revamped medium-haul planes, the A320neo and Boeing 737 MAX.
+In remarks likely to inflame competition with Boeing in the largest segment of the market, Leahy said Airbus aimed to keep its current 62 percent share of orders for the latest revamped medium-haul planes, the A320neo and Boeing 737 MAX.

 Boeing has signalled it draws the line closer to 50 percent.